 \subsubsection{Dendritic growth with external flow}

-We consider the convection effect in the dendritic growth problem.
-In this example, the Stefan problem with natural convection is solved for simulations.
-Initially, the seed is a circle with a radius $0.05$ at the center of the computational domain $[-2,2]^2$ surrounded by undercooled fluid with temperature $St = -0.5$.
-Four-fold anisotropic surface tension $\varepsilon_C(\alpha) = 0.002(8/3\sin^4(2\alpha))$ and local kinematic equilibrium $\varepsilon_V = 0$ are applied.
+We next examine convection effects in dendritic growth.
+In this example, we solve the Stefan problem with flow in the liquid phase.
+Initially, the seed is a circle of radius $0.05$ centered in the computational domain $(-2,2)^2$ and surrounded by undercooled fluid with temperature $St = -0.5$.
+We use four-fold anisotropic surface tension $\varepsilon_C(\alpha) = 0.002(8/3\sin^4(2\alpha))$ and local kinematic equilibrium $\varepsilon_V = 0$.
 The computation is performed with a $512\times 512$ grid and a time step $\tau = 0.0002$.
-Inflow and outflow boundary conditions, $\mathbf{u} = (u_0,0)^T$, are applied on the left and right boundaries, respectively.
-No-slip boundary condition, $\mathbf{u}=\mathbf{0}$, is used on the top and bottom boundaries.
-In this example, we ignore the buoyancy force, i.e. $\beta = 0$.
-As a result, the convection of the flow is only driven by boundary conditions.
+Inflow and outflow boundary conditions, $\mathbf{u} = (u_0,0)^T$, are imposed on the left and right boundaries, respectively.
+No-slip boundary conditions, $\mathbf{u}=\mathbf{0}$, are imposed on the top and bottom boundaries.
+In this example, we neglect buoyancy, that is, $\beta = 0$.
+As a result, the flow is driven only by the boundary conditions.
 When $u_0 = 0$, the problem is identical to the classical Stefan problem without natural convection.
-In order to examine the convection effect on the growth pattern, we compare numerical results obtained with different flow velocities in the fluid phase.
-In \Cref{fig:convection}, profiles of dendritic growth, temperature, and flow fields at $t=0.1$ are presented.
-Evolution histories of $x$-components of the left and right tips are shown in \Cref{fig:conv-tip}.
-It can be observed that convection of the flow leads to faster growth of the left branch and slower growth of the right branch.
+To examine the effect of convection on the growth pattern, we compare solutions with different flow velocities in the liquid phase. \Cref{fig:convection} shows the dendritic shape together with the temperature and flow fields at $t=0.1$.
+The evolution histories of the $x$-components of the left and right tips are shown in \Cref{fig:conv-tip}.
+Convection leads to faster growth of the left branch and slower growth of the right branch.
 This effect is more evident as the flow velocity increases.
-Due to the flow convection, the released latent heat is carried by the flow from left to right and consequently leads to non-symmetric temperature distribution in the $x$-direction.
+The released latent heat is transported from left to right, which creates an asymmetric temperature distribution in the $x$-direction.